21 Steps To Make Being A Stay At Home Mom Or Dad Work Financially

 That said, when professional help is called for, get it.
 A poorly done repair may cost more than the original problem would have if it had been fixed correctly the first time.

-20. Don’t be too hard on yourself up over mistakes.
+20. Don’t be too hard on yourself about mistakes.

 It’s easy to be hard on yourself when you make financial mistakes when you stay at home.
 Maybe you overspend and have to take on some credit card debt.
 Maybe you didn’t prepare enough for unexpected bills, and ended up having a car repair ruin all your plans.